-- e) All members will be expected to possess interest in the topics under consideration, as well as to demonstrate commitment to working collaboratively and productively on behalf of the WPCPC's objectives.
-All individuals interested in serving on the WPCPC should demonstrate how they meet the following criteria: - Credibility and capacity to represent the demographics and/or articulate the perspectives they seek to represent - Willingness and capacity to engage in respectful and constructive dialogue with other participants, maintain an open mind, and seek creative options that respond to the interests of other participants as well as their own interests - Contribution to the diversity of experience, knowledge, expertise, geography, and demographics - Willingness and interest in attending all meetings, thoughtfully listening to public and constituent perspectives, and participating actively in discussions. - f) Interested individuals will be asked to apply to participate in the WPCPC, and to specify which (one or more) of the above categories they can help to represent, using an adapted version of the town's standard Application to Serve form.
-This may include sharing their current wishes and vision for the site, in order to ensure that the range of perspectives is included.
-Applicants will be screened by CBI, serving as the neutral facilitation team, based on the criteria above.
+- e) All representatives will be expected to possess interest in the topics under consideration, as well as to demonstrate commitment to working collaboratively and productively on behalf of the Committee's objectives.
+All individuals interested in serving on the CRC should demonstrate how they meet the following criteria: - Credibility and capacity to represent the demographics and/or articulate the perspectives they seek to represent - Willingness and capacity to engage in respectful and constructive dialogue with other participants, maintain an open mind, and seek creative options that respond to the interests of other participants as well as their own interests - Contribution to the diversity of experience, knowledge, expertise, geography, and demographics - Willingness and interest in attending all meetings, thoughtfully listening to public and constituent perspectives, and participating actively in discussions. - f) Interested individuals will be asked to apply to participate in the CRC as a representative of one or more of the above categories, using an adapted version of the town's standard application process.
+Applicants will be screened by the neutral facilitation team based on the criteria above.
 Interviews may be requested.
-CBI will offer recommendations to the Select Board, who will then appoint members. - g) Additional members within each of these categories may be appointed as alternates in the same way.
-In the absence of a primary member, an alternate who shares similar attributes or perspectives may serve as a stand-in for that member and assume all the rights and responsibilities of the absent member.
-Alternates will be expected to keep up to date on all deliberations and fill in without disruption. - h) The WPCPC will be an official Town body, and all members will be subject to state and town regulations governing such town bodies, including freedom from conflicts of interest and adherence to open meeting law.
+Facilitators will offer recommendations to the Select Board, who will then appoint members. - g) Additional members within each of these categories may be appointed as alternates.
+In the absence of the primary member, an alternate may serve as a representative for that member, and assume all the rights and responsibilities of the absent member.
+Alternates will be expected to keep up to date on all deliberations and fill in without disruption. - h) The CRC will be an official Town body, and all members will be subject to state and town regulations governing such town bodies, including freedom from conflicts of interest and adherence to open meeting law.